Do you tip hotel housekeepers?

 Inflation should also be considered.

 You might also set a vital example, as a traveling companion did for me, years ago.

-It’s just one thing….. and it may make a tangible difference in a life of heroic struggle and sacrifice.
+It’s just one thing….. and it may make a tangible difference in a life of often heroic if unheralded struggle and sacrifice.